 5G networks will revolutionize agriculture by implementing so-called “precision agriculture.”

-5G-powered sensors measure anything from soil properties, weather, and livestock health to crop characteristics in real-time.
-All the collected data is then uploaded and analyzed in the cloud.
-Advanced algorithms will create different forecasts and scenarios to help farmers make informed decisions.
+5G-powered sensors measure anything from soil properties, weather, and livestock health to crop characteristics in real time.

-Based on the data, farmers can decide what crop to plant, what fertilizer and pesticide to use, when to irrigate the fields and when to harvest the crops.
+Based on the data, farmers can decide what crop to plant, what fertilizer and pesticide to use when to irrigate the fields, and when to harvest the crops.

 In connection to IoT used in agriculture, we must mention autonomous agricultural vehicles, especially drones, that can be used for everything from monitoring to spraying the fields.